 In recent years, social media network mediums have revolutionized the way people communicate, particularly in the Arab World.
 The adoption of social media platforms, such as Facebook and Twitter, is not only high in Arabic speaking countries, such platforms have been credited with playing a major role in the Arab Spring.
 Since social media can provide a peering glass into the lives of users, doing the same for Arab users requires: a) the effective processing and analysis of Arabic text, including Modern Standard Arabic (MSA) and different Arabic dialects; and b) the understanding of general phenomena that characterize social media in the Arab World.
 For the former, appropriate Natural Language Processing (NLP) methods and tools that are tailored for Arabic social media text are required to perform different tasks such as text normalization and segmentation, extraction of named entities, ascertaining sentiment, identifying dialects, etc. The latter requires the proper understanding of specificities of Arabic social media such as the prevalence of specific genres (e.g. religious content), the relative use of formal vs informal language, the commonality of bilinguality and code switching, etc.

-In this half-day workshop we encourage researchers to contribute their recent research works that: showcase recent advances in Arabic NLP as they relate to social media; and highlight specific phenomena that characterize Arabic social media.
+Qatar National Research Fund (QNRF) has been funding several research projects in this field such as the ARAP project on Author Profiling for Cyber-Security.
+In this context, we encourage in this workshop researchers to contribute their recent research works that: showcase recent advances in Arabic NLP as they relate to social media; and highlight specific phenomena that characterize Arabic social media.
 The workshop aims to break barriers to using technologies to address research questions related to social sciences research in Arabic speaking world.
 The Arabic speaking region expands from the Middle East to North Africa covering a wide area with distinct geographies, ethnicities, governments and more.
 These features add unique and interesting complexities to social and sociological studies of the region.

 Workshop Topics and Themes included but are not limited to the following: